Today we talk about the most common Keurig Rivo problems, along with some solutions for fixing them.

 Rivo won’t froth

 Check to see if the rubber stopper is all the way up or in contact with the lid.
 There must be a space between the lid and the stopper, so slide it down a little bit.
 This should solve the problem.
 If this doesn’t help, I recommend calling Keurig customer service.
 Customer service help is available 7 days a week at 866-901-2739.

 Rivo frother does not heat

 The milk froths but it’s still cold after the cycle is completed?
 If you use a regular (not cold froth) button, then the milk should always be warm.
 If that’s not the case, you should call Keurig customer service for assistance.

 My Keurig Rivo is making a banging noise when I froth milk?

 According to Keurig, the banging noise is normal during the frothing cycle.
 If the frother is working properly, then everything is ok.
 Of course, you can always call Keurig customer service for more information.

 The Rivo handle won’t close or won’t stay down

 Sometimes the handle won’t close if the Rivo pack didn’t fit well.
 You need to lift the handle and adjust the pod.
 Also, make sure the pod bin is empty and there’s no pod stuck in the machine.
+You can also try this fix: open the handle and push it all the way back, then close it again, to make sure it’s properly aligned and it’s not stuck somewhere.
 If everything seems fine, the pod bin is empty, drip tray and the pod looks fine and everything is in the right place but the handle still won’t close, please call Keurig customer service.

 How to open the Rivo pods bin